hashicorp/terraform-provider-google/website/docs/r/vpc_access_connector.html.markdown

 * `min_throughput` -
   (Optional)
   Minimum throughput of the connector in Mbps.
 Default and min is 200.
 Refers to the expected throughput when using an e2-micro machine type.
   Value must be a multiple of 100 from 200 through 900.
 Must be lower than the value specified by max_throughput.
-If both min_throughput and min_instances are provided, min_instances takes precedence over min_throughput.
+  Only one of `min_throughput` and `min_instances` can be specified.
 The use of min_throughput is discouraged in favor of min_instances.

 * `min_instances` -
   (Optional)